 Natasha Burge is a writer from the Arabian Gulf.
-She received a Ph.D. from the University of Lancaster’s Department of English Literature and Creative Writing in 2021.
-Previously, she was the writer-in-residence at the Qalat al-Bahrain Site Museum.
+She has a Ph.D. in creative writing and previously was the writer-in-residence at the Qalat al-Bahrain Site Museum.
 Her work has been published around the world, anthologized, nominated for a Pushcart Prize, and translated into Arabic, Chinese, and Japanese.
-Her book Drifts was a finalist for the 2021 Restless Books New Immigrant Writing Prize and her novel The Way Out was long-listed for the Dzanc 2020 Prize for Fiction.
-Her areas of interest include psychogeography, autism poetics, mythic fiction, transcultural literature, and discovering the perfect karak chai.
+Her book Drifts, a memoir of autism and transcultural identity, is out now.
+Drifts was a finalist for the Restless Books Prize for New Immigrant Writing.